om-mani-padme-hum/ezobjects-mysql/README.md

 * **characterSet** - `string` - (optional) Indicates the property should use the provided charset in the MySQL table
 * **collate** - `string` - (optional) Indicates the property should use the provided collation in the MySQL table
 * **autoIncrement** - `boolean` - (optional) Indicates the property should be auto-incremented in the MySQL table
+* **mysqlType** - `string` - (optional) Provide the name of a valid MySQL data type in order to override the default, this can be especially useful for saving database space when you know you will be well under the default MySQL type sizes.
-* **saveTransform(x, propertyConfig)** - `function` - (optional) Function that transforms and returns the property value prior to saving in the database.
+* **saveTransform(x, propertyConfig)** - `function` - (optional) Provide a function that transforms and returns the property value prior to saving in the database in order to override the default.
 The handler for this transform will also be passed the EZ Objects `propertyConfig`, if needed.
-* **loadTransform(x, propertyConfig, db)** - `function` - (optional) Function that transforms and returns the property value after loading from the database. .
+* **loadTransform(x, propertyConfig, db)** - `function` - (optional) Provide a function that transforms and returns the property value after loading from the database in order to override the default.
 The handler for this transform will also be passed the EZ Objects `propertyConfig`, if needed, along with the MySQL connection `db` **iff** it was provided as the third argument of the object's `load` method.

 ### A MySQL index configuration can have the following (for MySQL table association only):